Michael G. Williams: Speaker

 Williams is also scheduled to be the guest of honor at the Ret-Con Literary and Fandom Convention in February 2023.

 Podcasts

 Arcane Carolinas

 Williams and Charlie Mewshaw co-host the podcast Arcane Carolinas, exploring legends and myths of North Carolina and South Carolina.
 The two met when they both worked for the University of North Carolina at Chapel Hill.
 Since its start in the fall of 2020, Arcane Carolinas has expanded to include a fanzine, live events, trading cards, and clothing.
-In addition, an Arcane Carolinas book is forthcoming.
+In addition, an Arcane Carolinas book was released in 2023 for which Williams authored the foreword.

 Although they have been approached by sponsors and podcast networks, Williams and Mewshaw want their podcast to remain independent as long as possible.
 However, they have been in discussions with several production companies about turning the podcast into a television show.

 On January 12, 2023, Arcane Carolinas won the WRAL Voter's Choice Award in the podcast category.

+In October 2023, Beaufort County, South Carolina's public television station BCTV debuted a series title Sea Island Spirits.
+The programming is based on different haunts in the Beaufort County area, sharing the history behind the most famous buildings, superstitions, and folklore.
+Appearing under the Arcane Carolinas banner, Williams and Mewshaw were featured in the first and third episodes (The Lands End Light, and Bottle Trees respectively).

 Data@Rest

 Williams works in information security, serving as the network team lead at the University of North Carolina at Chapel Hill.
 With his former co-worker Charlie Mewshaw, currently chief information security officer at Fayetteville State University, Williams produces the podcast Data@Rest.
 Data@Rest was started by the duo in 2019 and is released by the university's Information Security Office on Apple Podcasts, Spotify, and the web.